 The University agrees to the Students' Union constitution (which is called the Articles of Association) and the Students' Union Code of Practice, both of which are available below:

 The University has a commitment to promoting the freedom of speech.
 It has agreed on a Code of Practice on the Freedom of Speech, which also includes the Students' Union.
+Check the advice on booking external speakers for events.

 It is important that there are opportunities for you to share your views on the student experience and course of study.

-Student Course representatives, often just referred to as 'Course Reps, act as a voice for the students on their course.
+Student Course representatives, often just referred to as 'Course Reps', act as a voice for the students on their course.
 They are elected by their fellow students, and get to participate in staff-student meetings known as student forums which normally take place once a semester/trimester.

 At student forums, Course Reps feed back on the content and organisation of their course as well as wider students issues, to help improve the student experience.
 In-between meetings, course reps are expected to seek feedback from their peers to ensure they represent the majority view, and then to update their fellow students about any developments.